Akira Hasegawa: Research activities

-Hasegawa has made a number of seminal contributions in the subject of waves and turbulence in plasmas as well as in information transfer in optical fibers.
+Hasegawa made a number of seminal contributions in the subject of waves and turbulence in plasmas as well as in information transfer in optical fibers.
 While at Bell Labs as a post doc, he succeeded in the theoretical explanation of a unique resonant phenomenon in magnetized plasma, referred to as the Buchsbaum–Hasegawa resonance.
 While at the Faculty of Engineering Science Osaka University, he pioneered a computer simulation of plasmas in magnetic fields and supervised numerous students, including, Tetsuo Kamimura (Professor, Meijo University), Katsunobu Nishihara (Professor, Osaka University) and Hideo Okuda (Professor, Princeton University).
 Kiyoshi Yatsui (Professor, Nagaoka University of Technology) was an assistant in his group.
 During this period, he became acquainted with Professor Toshiya Taniuchi of Nagoya University.
 Professor Taniuchi then became a mentor of Hasegawa on nonlinear waves in plasmas and fluids.

 In 1968, while at Bell Laboratories, Hasegawa joined a group in charge of space plasmas.
-His first theoretical work was to show that the observed oscillation on a satellite in the earth's magnetosphere can be explained by an excitation of mirror instability coupled with a drift wave mode and named it the drift mirror instability.
+His first theoretical work was to show that the observed oscillation on a satellite in the Earth's magnetosphere can be explained by an excitation of mirror instability coupled with a drift wave mode and named it the drift mirror instability.
 This has become a pioneering work in space plasma instabilities.
 In 1973, while he was working on studies of the nonlinear evolution of Whistler wave envelope, he discovered the same equation, the nonlinear Schrödinger equation, applied to the envelope of light pulses in glass fibers.
 With the help of computer simulation undertaken in collaboration with Fred Tappert, he demonstrated transmission of a stable nonlinear optical pulse in fiber, which was later to be known as the optical soliton.
 The experimental verification of existence of the optical soliton was first made by L. F. Mollenauer et al of Bell Laboratories in 1980.
 The nonlinear Schrödinger equation is now widely used for simulation of optical signal transfer in fibers over inter-continental distances and not solely limited to solitons.